jonasatgit/updatereporting/README.md

 The sub-report is pre-filtered to only show "Deployed and missing updates", but the filter can be ajusted to show: "Not deployed but missing" or just "All Updates per device" to get the full list.

-# How to subscribe to a report
-LOREM IPSUM

 # How to install
 1. Make sure you have enabled **Win32_Quickfixengineering** in the client settings for hardware inventory
 1. You could also use AD System Discovery to have further data, but that's no hard requirement.
 1. Either clone the repository or download the whole content.
 1. Copy the whole contentn on the SQL Server Reporting Services Server (SSRS) 1.
 Create a new folder on the report server website were the reports should be imported to.
-   1. The folder should be under the normal configmgr folder, but can also be at the root level of your Reporting Services Server.
-But keep in mind that report subscriptions are only visible in the SCCM console, if the report, you have subscribed for, is below the normal configMgr folder. <br> The subscription will not be visible in the SCCM console if the report was placed at the root level.
+   1. The folder should be under the normal MECM folder, but can also be at the root level of your Reporting Services Server.
+But keep in mind that report subscriptions are only visible in the MECM console, if the report, you have subscribed for, is below the normal MECM folder. <br> The subscription will not be visible in the MECM console if the report was placed at the root level.
 1. Start a PowerShell session as admin.
 	a.
 The user running PowerShell also needs to have admin rights on the SQL Reporting Services Server in order to upload the reports
 1. Change the directory to the folder were the import script **"Import-SSRSReports.ps1"** can be found.